 While it's important to us to offer healthy, quality puppies that exceed the expectations of our customers, we simply cannot guarantee that your puppy will never get sick or develop some sort of condition.
 How you raise your puppy, how you feed it, and other environmental conditions also have a HUGE roll in keeping your puppy healthy.
 Just like with humans, just because a dog develops a heart condition, doesn't mean the parents had heart issues.
 An alcoholic, overweight smoker that never exercises and continually pumps toxins into his body instead of life-giving, nutritious foods, will likely have many more illnesses than his full sibling that lives a healthy lifestyle.

-If at any time our customers are not satisfied with their puppy, or if circumstances ever change so that our customers have a hardship and struggle to keep and care for their dog, while we may not be able to buy the dog back at full price, we can offer more for the dog's return than if the customer were to rehome it or take it to a shelter.
+If at any time our customers are not satisfied with their puppy, or if circumstances ever change so that our customers have a hardship and struggle to keep and care for their dog, while we may not be able to buy the dog back at full price, we can offer more for the dog's return than if the customer were to rehome him or take him to a shelter.
 We offer this buy-back to ensure that none of our puppies ever wind up at a shelter or in a home that can't provide quality care, love, time, and a healthy environment.
-That said, we are not hoarders, we will rehome for a better situation.
-There have only been 2 instances when our customers decided it was in everyone's best interest to return their puppy to us to be rehomed, and neither were the fault of the puppy, just unforeseen change of circumstances for their owners.
+That said, we are not hoarders, so we will rehome for a better situation.
+There have only been 2 instances when our customers decided it was in everyone's best interest to return their puppy to us to be rehomed, and neither were the fault of the puppy or the owner, just unforeseen change of job circumstances for the puppy's owners.